OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-multi-level-nested-accordion/README.md

 # 🐞 CSS Challenge:  Multi-level Nested Accordion

-This challenge involves creating a multi-level nested accordion using CSS.
-The accordion will allow users to expand and collapse sections, with nested sections expanding and collapsing within their parent sections.
-We'll use CSS3 for this implementation, focusing on the `details` and `summary` elements for a semantic and straightforward approach.
-No JavaScript is required.
+This challenge involves creating a multi-level nested accordion menu using CSS.
+We'll utilize only CSS for the functionality, avoiding JavaScript.
+The accordion will allow users to expand and collapse sections, with nested sections properly indented and behaving accordingly.
+This example will leverage standard CSS, though similar techniques can be adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-The styling aims for a clean, modern look.
-Each accordion section will have a distinct header with a plus/minus icon to indicate expansion/collapse.
-The nested sections will be visually indented to clearly show the hierarchical structure.
-We will use a simple color palette for readability.
+The accordion will have a clean and simple design.
+Each section will have a header that, when clicked, toggles the visibility of its content.
+Nested sections will be indented visually to clearly show the hierarchy.
+We will use a simple color scheme for better readability and visual appeal.

 **Full Code:**